teaforthecat/bones-http/README.md

 (http/start-system sys)
 ```

-The web had a lot to say
+The web had a lot to say.

 ```sh
 curl localhost:8080/api/command -X POST -d '{:twitter "words, some news"}' -H "Content-Type: application/edn"
 ```

-But the system did not even
+But the system did not even.

 ```sh
 HTTP/1.1 401 Unauthorized
 ```

-The system learned of people on the web
+The system learned of people on the web.

 ```clojure
 (require '[schema.core :as s]